Solo Travel in Antarctica

 Antarctica Travel For Solos

 If you are planning a solo trip to Antarctica you won’t be alone here as you need to join a tour to see the continent such as an Antarctica cruise.
 It isn't the kind of destination that you can go to solo so you’ll be guaranteed company with a small group if you decide to visit.
-Tourism to Antartica is increasing and now with so many tour companies going there, this icy continent is more accessible than ever with plenty of Antarctica activity to keep you entertained.
+Home to the South Pole, tourism to Antartica is increasing and now with so many tour companies going there, this icy continent is more accessible than ever with plenty of Antarctica activity to keep you entertained.

 - Why Go on an Antarctica Holiday?